Scenario Planning Explained: Definition, Process & Best Practices

 Scenario planning is the process of mapping out how different strategic plans and external forces will impact a business, showing the potential outcomes of those circumstances to improve decision-making.

 Traditionally, scenario planning has applied broadly to management and executive roles as leaders try to better plan for the future.
-But finance teams are best suited to take on scenario planning responsibilities — especially in the midst of uncertain future market conditions.
+But finance teams are best suited to take on scenario planning responsibilities — especially in the midst of critical uncertainties about future market conditions.